daisyxiong77/ITSRM/README.md

 The supplementary appendix contains:

-- **Appendix A.** Intrinsic Derivation of the Proposed Dimensionality Reduction under the Affine-Invariant Riemannian Metric.
+- **Appendix A.** Manifold Geometry of SPD Matrices.
-- **Appendix B.** Iterative Estimation Algorithm for ITSRM.
+- **Appendix B.** Intrinsic Derivation of the Proposed Dimensionality Reduction under the Affine-Invariant Riemannian Metric.